 LL.M. in Comparative Constitutional Law

 Applicants for the LL.M. in Comparative Constitutional Law program must have completed their undergraduate studies in law before enrolling to the program.
-A law degree will be considered as adequate if - in a given country - it presents sufficient academic requirements for taking the Bar exam.
-Candidates with a degree in political science or international relations may also apply for admission.
+A law degree will be considered as adequate if, in a given country, academically it would allow the applicant to take the bar exam.
+Non-university practice or traineeship periods for such bar exam shall not be necessary.
+Candidates with a degree in social sciences (e.g. political science, international relations, etc) may also apply for admission, provided their degrees have had some significant legal element.

 Completed applications must be submitted through online application system (LLM in Comparative Constitutional Law) by the deadline.